Harrilee/Flytrip/USE_CASES_AND_QUERIES.md

      AND (UPPER(%s) = UPPER(a_airport.airport_name) OR UPPER(%s) = UPPER(a_airport.airport_city));

-   -- This query computes whether the specific flights are still available WITH sold_ticket_info AS (
+   -- This query computes whether the specific flights are still available -- The result from both queries are returned to the frontend for the search function WITH sold_ticket_info AS (
        SELECT COUNT(class) AS sold_tickets, class
        FROM ticket